jlecerf62/ociquickbastion/README.md

 Or you can use OCI Cloud Shell which already have all the prerequisites.

-You need also to have at least the following IAM rights.
+You need also to have at least the following IAM permissions.

-        allow <group> to read instances in compartment <compartment>
+        Allow group <group> to read virtual-network-family in compartment <compartment>
-        allow <group> to read virtual-network-family in compartment <compartment>
+        Allow group <group> to read instance-family in compartment <compartment>
+        Allow group <group> to inspect work-requests in tenancy Allow group <group> to inspect compartments in tenancy Allow group <group> to use bastion in compartment <compartment>
-        allow <group> to manage bastion-family in compartment <compartment>
+        Allow group <group> to manage bastion-session in compartment <compartment>
+        Allow group <group> to read bastion in compartment <compartment>

 ## Installation